fritz-max/replicating-1607.00133/README.md

 The reduced MNIST dataset is used to train the model provided in `src/DPClassifier.py`.
 The training is carried out in `mnist_1607.00133.py`.
 The used differentially private optimizer (DPSGD) as well as the moments accountant are adopted from [3].

-# Results
+## Results
-Can be seen in results folder.
+The results are included as plots in the `results/` folder.
+The plots show, how the test accuracy decreases for increasing noise levels.

   - [ ] TODO -> include plots

 include plots here -> show them and discuss a little

-# Run the experiment yourself
+## Run the experiment yourself
 You can replicate the results yourself by using the provided code.

-## Prerequisites
+### Prerequisites
 Clone the repo and install the requirements using

 ```sh